Mehrojiddin/Home-work-15.07/README.md

 takes a number as an argument and returns the highest digit in that number.
 379 = 9
 37 = 7
+### The forth task i did not finish
+look at it yourself

 ## Task 5